Plantain

 Pro Tips

-- Store at room temperature (68-75°F) for optimal ripening progression
+- Store at room temperature (68-75°F) to allow gradual ripening from green to yellow to black

-- Keep green plantains separate to control ripening speed
+- Keep away from ethylene-producing fruits like apples and bananas to control ripening speed

 Origin & Heritage